 Proving the regularity of solutions of path-dependent PDEs is notoriously hard \cite{ZhangEkren2014,PengWang} (see also \cite[Chapter 11]{ZhangBook}) and still a subject of active research.
 In a recent work, \citet{BouchardTan} study linear parabolic PPDEs for functionals depending on $X_t$ and $I_t = \int_0^t X_s dA_s$ for some continuous function $A$ of finite variation.
 Note that their setting relates to ours as the integral process $I$ can be retrieved from the occupation measure in some situations.
 Indeed, if $A_t := \langle X \rangle_t$ is deterministic (e.g., when $X$ is a Gaussian martingale) and fulfills the conditions in \cite{BouchardTan}, then $I_t = \int_{\R} x \calO_t(dx)$.

-The choice of state enlargement is critical for path-dependent problems as it determines whether the resulting Markovian representation of conditional expectations is both regular and numerically tractable; see, e.g., \citet{ViensZhang} for Gaussian Volterra processes or the \textit{Better Asian PDE} example in \citet{DupireFITO}.
-While one may introduce the path functional, which trivially induces a Markovian framework, this approach is often impractical.
+Effective state enlargement ensures that Markovian representations of conditional expectations are both regular and numerically tractable; see \cite{ViensZhang} for Gaussian Volterra processes or the \textit{Better Asian PDE} example in \cite{DupireFITO}.
+While the path functional trivially induces a Markovian framework, this representation is often impractical.
 Moreover, the continuity in $\omega$ of \textnormal{v} is typically not guaranteed: we shall see in \cref{ex:heatspotLT}, related to spot local times, that \textnormal{v} is discontinuous in the input path while $v$ is smooth.
-This further supports choosing a more adequate Markovian lift, such as $(\calO,X)$.
+This further supports choosing a more adequate Markovian lift, like $(\calO,X)$.